pchengi/nm-workspace/README.md

 # nm-workspace

-How to install the node manager (unitl we integrate it into the installer)
+How to install the node manager (unitl we integrate it into the installer) --  4, 6, 7 are put into /usr/local/bin (cd to that and prepend ./ or add it to your path)

   1) Install ESGF – the choice of peer group is now crucial